 18:30: Territorial Acknowledgement & Event Essay Reading by show curator, Kay Slater,

 18:45-19:15: The Transubstantiation of Betty Crocker (performance work) by Louise Chow

 Note: The Papercut Arcade defines *artist as a person who practices any of the various creative arts, such as a sculptor, photographer, painter, novelist, poet, or filmmaker.
 The keyword is practice; therefore, if you make art or produce work with the intent of participating in a The Papercut Arcade challenge or exhibition, you ARE an artist.

-This is not a juried or curated exhibition, but the artworks will be screened for offensive (illegal/oppressive/appropriative) content.
+This was not a juried or curated exhibition, but the artworks were be screened for offensive (illegal/oppressive/appropriative) content.